Nisekoi: Characters

-Marika transfers to Raku's class and is introduced as Raku's fiancée; she bears a key that she thinks will unlock Raku's pendant, and is the most vocal about expressing her love to Raku.
-She is the daughter of the police commissioner, Gen and has been in love with Raku for the past ten years.
-She does not get along with Chitoge; she states she hates girls with long hair despite the fact that she also has long hair.
-Although she has a reputation of being a fighter, she has a frail constitution; ten years prior, she was frequently visited by a young Raku, who brought her gifts and sparked a friendship with her.
+Marika transfers to Raku's class and is introduced as Raku's fiancée.
+She bears a key that she thinks will unlock Raku's pendant, and is the most vocal about expressing her love to Raku.
+Marika is the daughter of the police commissioner, Gen, and has been in love with Raku for the past ten years.
+She does not get along with Chitoge, stating she hates girls with long hair despite the fact that she also has long hair.
+Although Marika has a reputation of being a fighter, she has a frail constitution; ten years prior, she was frequently visited by a young Raku, who brought her gifts and sparked a friendship with her.
 Because Raku mentions he likes a girly girl with long hair, she grows her hair out and tries to speak politely and feminine, only reverting to her crude Kyushu accent when flustered.
 Her worsening health condition has motivated her to spend as much time with Raku as she can while hiding the burden from him.
 She has a story arc where her failing health prompts her mother to withdraw her from Bonyari and forced to marry her mother's cousin.
 Although Raku and friends rescue her, Marika tells Raku that she will have to get treatment for her illness in America for two years or it will become fatal.
 She expects Raku to choose Chitoge or Kosaki by then or she will take him for herself.
 In the final chapter, she cut her hair short and has completely recovered from her disease, and has the difficult task of finding a man that was better than Raku.